If you feel unsafe for any reason, please call 911 or your local emergency number.

 • The body’s first lessons about threat, relief, and regulation

-They are translucent because they are:
+They are translucent because they remain unseen, pre-verbal, and active beneath everything that follows.

 They shape capacity long before choice exists.